 Berkeley.
 Berkeley Bay, between Cape Romain and Cape Fear, is the present Long Bay.
 Compare Colonial Records, I, 137.
 It was so named by Sandford in honor of Lord John Berkeley, Chancellor of Carolina, and his brother, Sir William Berkeley, governor of Virginia.
 The name was never applied, apparently; it is not even given in Lockes MS map or Ogilbys First Lords Proprietors Map.

 Colleton.
-Ashpow als Colleton R does not appear until Ogilbys map (about 1672).
+Ashpow also Colleton R does not appear until Ogilbys map (about 1672).
 The Ashepoo River, lying about halfway between the South Edisto Inlet and Combahee River, is an unnamed river referred to in Sandfords Relation (Colonial Records, I, 129).
 It is shown as Colletons River on Gascoynes map.
 (1682), but soon after this the name was dropped for the Ashpow or Ashepoo.
-Sir John Colleton, a Barbadoes planter, was high steward of Carolina.
+Sir John Colleton, a Barbadoes planter, was High Steward of Carolina.

 by Sandford (Colonial Records, I, 127); the name referred to